KaRoNaK/NjordBoatRepair/README.md

 ### App.js

-I used `react-router-dom` to render the aprropriate page for the user and protect the routes that (s)he should not be able to reach.
+I used `react-router-dom` to render the appropriate page for the user and protect the routes that (s)he should not be able to reach.
 If the user is not authenticated, the login page will load, otherwise the dashboard page.
 When the user tries to log in, the app will check if it got back the correct response from the server.
 If everything is correct then the state is updated and some information is stored in `localStorage`, so even after the user reloads the page, (s)he is still loged in.
 The user will be automaticly logged out in one hour and the `localStorage` will be cleared.
 <br /><br />

 ### Login